 Yellowknife has all visitor services, including lodging at major chain hotels/motels like Super 8 and bed-and-breakfasts; dining at major-chain restaurants and fast-food outlets; shopping at major-chain retail stores; and gas stations.
+Gas stations and all other visitor services available.
 The Yellowknife Book Cellar on 49th Street carries books for all ages; phone 867-920-2220, email.
 Camping at Fred Henne Territorial Park.

 - Prince of Wales Northern Heritage Centre exhibits the North’s natural and cultural history.

 - See the Diamond Display at the Diamond Centre on the corner of 49th Street and 51st Avenue.

 - Explore Old Town on Latham Island, location of the Wildcat Cafe and Bush Pilot’s Monument.

 - Tour the Legislative Assembly of Northwest Territories.